UANATACA/ONESHOT-REPO/oneshot_gui.md

 		 --form 'document_rear=@document_rear.png' \
 		 --form 'document_owner=@document_owner.png'

-where token is the token representing the RAO credentials obtained in the previous step.
+where "token" is the token representing the RAO's credentials obtained in the previous step.

 If the signature request is completed successfully, we will get the unique identifier assigned to it: